Analyzing your prompt, please hold on...

-No need to wonder how to convert JSON to an Excel file, because Aspose.Cells for C++ library has the best solution.
+No need to wonder how to convert JSON to an Excel file, because the Aspose.Cells for C++ library provides the best solution.
 The Aspose.Cells API provides support for converting JSON format to spreadsheets.
-You can use JsonLoadOptions class to specify additional settings for importing JSON to Workbook.
+You can use the JsonLoadOptions class to specify additional settings for importing JSON into a workbook.

-The following code example demonstrates importing JSON to Excel Workbook.
-Please see the code to convert source file to the xlsx file generated by the code for reference.
+The following code example demonstrates importing JSON into an Excel workbook.
+Please see the code that converts the source file to the XLSX file generated by the code for reference.

 #include <iostream>